-Monastiraki is next to Plaka and famous for its square with fruits stalls, flea market and vintage stores.
+Monastiraki is next to Plaka and famous for its square with fruit stalls, flea market, and vintage stores.
 Have a look at local art selections, traditional Greek products, souvenirs and clothes stores.
 With the ruins of the Acropolis in the background, strolling through Monastiraki will take you back in time.

 For traditional Greek food prepared with local produce of authentic producers, head over to Tzitzikas kai Mermigas, in the central and most famous Mitropoleous street.
 Kids will love the fresh chips and parents will appreciate eating as the locals do.

 Another traditional Greek restaurant on Mitropoleous street is Thanassis on 82.
-An all-time favourite for both Athenians and tourists.
+An all-time favorite for both Athenians and tourists.
 Famous for its souvlaki and kebab, Thanassis is great for real Greek meat dishes.

-On the Agia Eirini Square you can also find Il Barretto, a stylish Italian bistro with a nice selection of brioche, panini and warm dishes such as pizza and past.
-The kids’ menu features delicious chicken nuggets and club sandwich as well as fresh juices and sweets.
+On the Agia Eirini Square, you can also find Il Barretto, a stylish Italian bistro with a nice selection of brioche, panini and warm dishes such as pizza and past.
+The kids’ menu features delicious chicken nuggets and club sandwiches as well as fresh juices and sweets.
 While parents enjoy their coffee, children can admire the flower stalls on the square.

-In Monastiraki, try one of the yummiest Greek frozen yoghurts in Yogolicious.
+In Monastiraki, try one of the yummiest Greek frozen yogurts in Yogolicious.
 There’s a great choice of toppings and syrups.
-If you’re looking for a healthy snack, then frozen yoghurt with fresh fruits and Greek spoon sweet or gliko tou koutaliou is the best choice.
+If you’re looking for a healthy snack, then frozen yogurt with fresh fruits and Greek spoon sweet or gliko tou koutaliou is the best choice.
 Your kids will love it and it’s healthy!

-Near the famous Monastiraki and Plaka you’ll come across Psyrri, a traditional neighbourhood famous for its popular tavernas and picturesque alleyways.
+Near the famous Monastiraki and Plaka you’ll come across Psyrri, a traditional neighborhood famous for its popular tavernas and picturesque alleyways.

-For coffee and cake, head over to themed café Little KooK.
+For coffee and cake, head over to themed cafe Little KooK.
 This is not a traditional Greek establishment but a fairytale wonderland were children’s books come to live by its fantasy decor and dressed-up staff.
 Have a coffee or ice cream in one of the themed rooms and feel like Cinderella or Alice in Wonderland.
-Little KooK is very popular with both locals and tourists and it gets very busy on weekends.
-It is a great place for visiting during Halloween, Christmas and Easter too.
+Little KooK is very popular with both locals and tourists and it gets very busy during the weekends.

-Around Syntagma Square and the Greek Parliament Building in the centre of Athens are several family-friendly restaurants.
+Around Syntagma Square and the Greek Parliament Building in the center of Athens are several family-friendly restaurants.